MicrosoftDocs/learn/learn-pr/wwl-sci/security-copilot-describe-core-features/includes/5a-describe-knowledge-base-connections.md

 Through the Azure AI Search plugin, you can bring own index as a searchable source that you can query using prompts in the Copilot prompt bar.

-Before you setup the connection to your existing Azure AI index, verify the following:
+Before you set up the connection to your existing Azure AI index, verify the following:

 - The Azure AI Search index is set up for vectorization using the text-embedding-ada-002 model.
 Refer to [Quickstart: Integrated vectorization (preview)](/azure/search/search-get-started-portal-import-vectors)
 - The text field in your index must be searchable.